Resultify/nimbly-lite/theme/README.md

 Summing up all the above we have this structure of fields or groups of fields.

 ### If the module consists of one component
-1. `Nimbly standard Style tab ordered list of fields`
+1. `Nimbly standard module Style tab`
 2. Subcomponent `[group]`
-    - `Nimbly standard Style tab ordered list of fields`
+    - `Nimbly standard module Style tab`

 ### If the module consists of more than one component
 - General module styling `[group_name: general]` **help-text:** *General styling of the whole module*
-    - `Nimbly standard Style tab ordered list of fields`
+    - `Nimbly standard module Style tab`
 - Component `[group]`
-    1. `Nimbly standard Style tab ordered list of fields`
+    1. `Nimbly standard module Style tab`
     2. Subcomponent `[group]`
-        - `Nimbly standard Style tab ordered list of fields`
+        - `Nimbly standard module Style tab`

 ***

-### Nimbly standard Style tab ordered list of fields
+### Nimbly standard module Style tab

 1. Presets `[group_name: presets]`
     - Unique presets options if existed `[field_name: style|size|etc]`